For press enquiries please contact:

 - changes in mood, judgment or personality.

-Head of our wills, probate and trusts team Simon Cook explains: “There may come a time when a person suffering from dementia is no longer able to manage their affairs.
+Head of our wills, trusts and probate team Simon Cook explains: “There may come a time when a person suffering from dementia is no longer able to manage their affairs.
 This can cause enormous problems and costs for the family if planning for this eventuality has not taken place.
 It would mean an application to the Court of Protection for the appointment of a deputy to look after the person’s affairs.
 This is a lengthy process and is costly.
 There will then be an ongoing involvement with the Court of Protection; annual accounts may have to be lodged and anytime a decision of substance (eg the sale of a house) has to be made a court’s consent will be required.

 “It is possible, as long as a person has capacity, to make a lasting power of attorney appointing a family member or trusted friend to step in and make financial and medical decisions if the time comes when that person is unable to do so themselves.
 In the long term this is much easier for the family to manage than having a deputy in place.”